Configuring the Delinea Connector for Use as a RADIUS Server

 Select the relevant client from the RADIUS client dropdown list.

 Enter the Attribute Number.
 This number identifies the attribute and must be a unique number.
-For example, if you have created an attributewith the number 2, you can not create another attribute using the same number.
+For example, if you have created an attribute with the number 2, you can not create another attribute using the same number.

 Select the attribute Format -- string or integer.